 Breastfeeding

-At the six to eight week review, the national average for exclusive breastfeeding was 32% and 47% for combined feeding.
-At this review, Shetland and Orkney continued to have the highest proportion of babies exclusively breastfed (47% Shetland, 48% Orkney) and highest proportion of babies combined fed (Shetland 63%, Orkney 65%) respectively.
-Inverclyde had the lowest proportion of babies exclusively breastfed (18%) and combined fed (28%).
+At the six-to-eight-week review, the national average for exclusive breastfeeding was 33% and 49% for combined feeding.
+Breastfeeding figures for Glasgow were aligned with the Scotland average.
+At this review, Orkney continued to have the highest proportion of babies exclusively breastfed (59%) and West Dunbartonshire had the lowest proportion (19%).
+Edinburgh had the highest percentage of babies combined fed (72%) and West Dunbartonshire, Inverclyde and North Lanarkshire had the lowest at around 30% of babies combined fed.

-Overall, it appears exclusive BF and combined feeding tends to drop off by half at each review.
-Islands typically had higher levels of breastfeeding (either exclusively or combined) but this could be swayed by population size.
-Continues to be a higher proportion of combined feeding compared to exclusive.
+Overall, it appears exclusive breastfeeding and combined feeding tend to decrease by half at each review.
+The Islands typically had higher levels of breastfeeding (either exclusively or combined) but these results should be treated with some caution due to small numbers.
+There continues to be a higher proportion of combined feeding compared to exclusive breastfeeding.

 Deprivation